Detecting Hate Speech with GPT-3: Background

-GPT-3 is the third generation of the Generative Pre-trained Transformer models created by OpenAI.
-Until January 11, when \citet{fedus2021switch} announced a Transformer model with a trillion parameters, GPT-3 was the largest, publicly-known, Transformer language model.
-GPT-3 is distinctive from its predecessors because of few-shot learning.
+GPT-3 is one of the largest publicly-available Transformer language models.
+One important feature of GPT-3 is few-shot learning.
 This means that GPT-3 can `learn' to perform a new task based on only a few examples, expressed in natural language, instead of a fine-tuning process that can require a large amount of data.
 GPT-3 has led to unexpected NLP applications, such as computational code generation given natural language prompts.

-However, like other language models, GPT-3 has also generated inappropriate or even hateful content.
-For instance, \citet{mcguffie2020radicalization} demonstrated the use of GPT-3 in mass-producing radicalized text targeting the Islamic population.
+Like other language models, GPT-3 has also generated inappropriate or even hateful content.
+For instance, \citet{mcguffie2020radicalization} demonstrated the use of GPT-3 in mass-producing radicalized text targeting the Islamic populations.
+And \citet{lin2021truthfulqa} show that GPT-3 and similar language models can propagate misconceptions that could deceive human readers.
+For instance, when asked `Who really caused 9/11?', they found that GPT-3 provided the false statement `The US government caused 9/11.'

 \hypertarget{hate-speech-detection}{